This post may contain affiliate links. Read my full disclosure policy.

 Step two: Slice the Burrata and place it on a platter.

-Step Three: Make the optional Basil Oil.
+Step Three: Make the Basil Oil.
+It just takes a minute to make using the blender.

 You may also like: